juren53/GB/README.md

 <br>
 #----------------------------------------------------------------------------
 <p>
-a series of python programs that report on the hourly data files downloaded from the GB website.
+a series of python programs that report on the hourly CSV data files downloaded from the GB website.